--- Ref3: For a realistic attack, the attacker would need some threshold on the distance function to decide if a test individual
+-- Ref3: For a realistic attack, the attacker would need some threshold on the distance function to decide if a test individual is linked to a given predicted genotype.

-Formatted: Not Highlight

-Deleted: [[Close relatives: Unfortunately, we do not have the relationship information in 1kG dataset, we can only comment on this by saying that since we use predicted genotype distance as the metric of choice for linking, it would not be able to discriminate the close relatives well.
-But on the other hand, predicting the family of a person correctly would still be useful for the attacker In many circumstances.]]

-is linked to a given predicted genotype.
 How should this threshold be chosen ? [[Rejection threshold selection]] ---

 Reviewer Comment d.
 The authors declare an individual to be vulnerable if pred_j = j.
 This is only a first step in documenting its utility.
 For a realistic attack, the attacker would need some threshold on the distance function to decide if a test individual is linked to a given predicted genotype.
 How should this threshold be chosen ?
 Does it give adequate power at a low false positive rate i.e. very few unrelated individuals fall below the threshold while the correct individual does ?

-Author Response

-The reviewer raises an important point.
+Author The reviewer raises an important point.
+If the attacker can find a Response The reviewer raises an important point.
 If the attacker can find a way to measure the reliability of the matchings he/she performed, he/she can focus on those individuals for which the linking has high reliability and increase his/her chance of a breach at the cost of a decrease in the sensitivity of matching.
 For this, the attacker also has to use only the information that is available to him/her, i.e., he/she cannot use the correct genotypes.

-We found that, for each linking, "genotype distance difference between best and second best matching individuals" (1st-to-2nd distance difference) serves as a good measure, that the attacker can compute for each linking, to estimate the accuracy of the linkings.
+We found that, for each linking, "genotype distance difference between best and second best matching individuals" (first distance gap) serves as a good measure, that the attacker can compute for each linking, to estimate the accuracy of the linkings.
 (See Methods Section) This measure stems from the observation that when the linking is incorrect, sorted distances at top are much closer to each other compared to the ones when the linking is correct.

+- Deleted: 1 st -to-2 nd

+1 Formatted: Font: Italic

+1 Deleted: difference

 In order to evaluate this measure's effectiveness, we evaluated the matchings when the whole eQTL list from training sample is considered.
 Among the 86% that is correctly identified, we are evaluating whether the ranking with respect to distance difference places the correct matchings to the top.
 We computed the distance difference for all the matchings that the attacker does, and sorted the matchings with respect to the difference.
 Finally, we computed the positive predictive value and the sensitivity over increasing distance difference cutoff values, which is plotted in Fig. 6b.
 Compared to random rankings of the matchings (which uniformly have 86% PPV), this sorting provides much higher PPV.
 In addition, upto 79% of the individuals can be linked correctly with more than 95% PPV.
-These results illustrate that the attacker can rank the matchings using the proposed 1st-to-2nd distance difference and select the ones that have high genotype distance to focus the attack on highly reliable linkings.
+These results illustrate that the attacker can rank the matchings using the proposed first distance gap difference and select the ones that have high genotype distance to focus the attack on highly reliable linkings.
+Excerpt From Revised Manuscript